Equine herpes – risks, prevention and treatment

 How is equine herpes transmitted?

-Equine herpes is transmitted by droplets from infected animals.
+Equine herpes is transmitted by droplets from infected pets.
 But the pathogen can also survive on everyday objects and people.

 Can equine herpes be transmitted to humans?